 Athena Aktipis is an Assistant Professor in the Psychology Department at Arizona State University, co-Director of the Human Generosity Project and Director of Human and Social Evolution and co-founder of the Center for Evolution and Cancer at the University of California, San Francisco.
 Dr. Aktipis completed her BA at Reed College (Psychology), her PhD at University of Pennsylvania (Psychology) and post-doctoral work at University of Arizona (Ecology and Evolutionary Biology).
 She is a cooperation theorist, theoretical evolutionary biologist, and cancer biologist who now works at the intersection of these fields.
 Dr. Aktipis is the author of the forthcoming book from Princeton University Press “Evolution in the flesh: Cancer and the transformation of life.”

 Dr. Noble earned an MMath from the University of York in 2003 and a DPhil in Zoology from the University of Oxford in 2013, with a doctoral thesis on antigenic variation and its evolution in P. falciparum malaria.
-He spent three years investigating the evolution and ecology of cancer at the Institut des Sciences de l’Evolution de Montpellier before moving to ETH Zurich in 2017.
+He spent three years investigating the evolution and ecology of cancer at the Institut des Sciences de l’Evolution de Montpellier before moving to ETH Zurich in 2017 as a post-doc.
+Since 2020, he has been a lecturer in mathematics at City, University of London.
 Dr. Noble is a theoretician who collaborates with experimentalists, computational biologists and clinicians.
 He is particularly interested in the evolution and ecology of cancer risk; how spatial structure influences the mode and predictability of tumour evolution; evolutionary approaches to suppressing drug resistance; subclonal evolution of blood disorders; and ecological interactions between cells.
 His methods include agent-based models, analysis of dynamic systems, matrix population models, and Bayesian data analysis.

 Dr. Tollis earned a B.S. in Music from New York University in 2002, and a Ph.D. in Biology from the City University of New York in 2013.
 He uses molecular and computational methods to understand the history of life and genomic mechanisms of evolution across vertebrates.
 Dr. Tollis has led the sequencing, assembly and annotation, and comparative genomic analyses for multiple reptile genome efforts, including three new anole lizard genomes to study the genomics of adaptive radiation, and the genome of the threatened Mojave desert tortoise (Gopherus agassizii).
 Through collaborations on other consortium projects including the living fossil tuatara (Sphenodon punctatus), Dr. Tollis is a major contributor to the growing field of reptilian comparative genomics.